 The lack of road noise and other noises that people make is great for us over here on the less than populated side of the state.
 If you live off the highway, the winter traffic noise is minimal during the day, and at night it’s almost nonexistent.

 When summer rolls around, that traffic noise is 24/7.
 That’s a huge difference!
 For me, between the traffic noise, and the extended daylight in the summer, it’s hard to sleep.
 Very.
 Hard.
 To.
 Sleep.
 So, I will take the extended darker hours and enjoy my semi-hibernation!

-To Daryl and I, the answer to that would be no, even when it’s dark outside.
+To me, the answer to that would be no, even when it’s dark outside.
 This is one of those examples where the answer varies depending on the perspective of who you are asking.
 Are the days short below the arctic circle?
 Absolutely!
 But, we are not in “total darkness” six months out of the year.

-All in all, the short days through the winter months do not bother us.
-We take our vitamin D, charge our flashlights, and go on about our business.
-Or we enjoy whatever light show mother nature gives us.
-Whether it be the pastel colors that stretch across the sky when the sun is up or the twinkling of the stars at night, we enjoy it all.
+All in all, the short days through the winter months do not bother me.
+I charge the flashlights, and go on about my business.
+Or I enjoy whatever light show mother nature gives me.
+Whether it be the pastel colors that stretch across the sky when the sun is up or the twinkling of the stars at night, I enjoy it all.

-It takes us to a simpler life that not many get to enjoy, and for that, we are grateful.
+It takes me to a simpler life that not many get to enjoy, and for that, I’m grateful.